alexhernandezgarcia/gflownet/README.md

   <img width="400" src="docs/images/tetris_flows.png" />
 </p>

 We could define a reward function $R(x)$ as the number of cells occupied by pieces, for instance.
 The goal of training a GFlowNet on this task would be to discover (sample) diverse solutions (boards with pieces) with high rewards.
-This represents an intuitive yet complex problem where GFlowNets can be used.
+This represents an intuitive yet complex problem where GFlowNets can be used, which is [implemented in this library](https://github.com/alexhernandezgarcia/gflownet/blob/ahg/313-update-readme-components/gflownet/envs/tetris.py).
 Many problems in scientific discoveries, such as the inverse design of proteins, molecules, or crystals share similarties with this intuitive task.

 ## Main Components of the GFlowNet Library